Why we built RepoWise

 Every new AI tool means a blank slate.
 You spend an afternoon writing a .cursorrules file.
 It works for a week.
 Then three PRs merge and the file describes a codebase that no longer exists.
 You update it.
 Two weeks later, the same thing happens.

 New engineers feel this the most.
 They join a team, open an AI tool, and get suggestions that violate every team convention.
 They ask questions the AI should answer but cannot, because the context was never captured.
-The senior engineers become the human context layer, answering the same questions over and over.
+Senior engineers become the human context layer, answering the same questions over and over.

 What we tried first